-Vestcap was appointed as Investment Manager of the Trust effective as of April 25, 2013.
+Vestcap was appointed as Investment Manager of the Trust effective April 25, 2013.
 Founded in 1988, the Investment Manager is a Toronto-based portfolio management firm whose principals have extensive experience in managing both equity and fixed income portfolios with a particular focus on large-capitalization North American securities and balanced portfolios.
-The principal office of the Investment Manager is located at Commerce Court West, 199 Bay Street, Suite 2902, Toronto, Ontario M5L 1G5.
+The principal office of the Investment Manager is located at 1 Adelaide Street East, Suite 2100, Toronto, Ontario M5C 2V9.